 Picking up coffee from a proper coffee shop is something I love to do at home.
 Getting to visit a coffee shop steps from the water in Governor’s Harbour is even better!
 Da Perk (best name ever, right?) is right across the street from Norma’s Gift Shop.
 They have a full range of coffee beverages – hot and cold – as well as a small selection of pastries to help you get the day started.
 Definitely worth a visit when you’re in town and eager for a caffeine boost!

 We didn’t have a chance to stop at The Cove Resort but I always drool when I see photos!
 The Cove is located in North Eleuthera, near Gregory Town.
 It’s not far from the North Eleuthera Airport and would be a great place to stay for people interested in being near Harbour Island and Spanish Wells for day trips.

 They have two restaurants, the Freedom restaurant and sushi bar and the Gregory Town Grill, and one bar called the Point Bar, which begins serving cocktails at 5:00 p.m.
 The resort is temporarily closed due to COVID-19, but I highly recommend stopping by when they open back up (or booking a stay at their idyllic property).

 If you’re planning to go to Eleuthera in 2021, please know that the restrictions for tourists entering the Bahamas are ever-changing.
-For updated entry requirements visit Bahamas.com/tourism-reopening/.
+For updated entry requirements and the health visa application visit travel.gov.bs.
 Check these requirements frequently ahead of your trip – definitely within 7 days!

 I will continue updating this guide on a regular basis (especially after trips).
 If you need any further information, don’t hesitate to reach out to me on Instagram (@travelwithlace).
 I’m always happy to answer questions about travel to and within the Bahamas.